-Most U.S. agricultural exports to Algeria are bulk and intermediate commodities.
-In 2020, the main U.S. agricultural exports to Algeria were soybeans, tree nuts, dairy products, soybean oil, wheat, corn, feed & fodders, forest products, planting seeds, pulses as well as live animals (turkey day-old chicks and hatching eggs).
+Most of the U.S. agricultural exports to Algeria are bulk and consumer-oriented commodities.
+In 2021, the main U.S. agricultural exports to Algeria were soybeans, wheat, dairy products, corn, tree nuts, soybean oil, soybean meal, planting seeds, forest products, pulses as well as feed & fodders and live animals (turkey day-old chicks and hatching eggs).
+In the first 9 months of 2022, U.S. exports of soybeans totaled over \$200 million, as compared to \$51 million in all of 2021.
+In the same timeframe, forest products exports reached nearly \$10 million, up from \$6 million in 2021, and \$3 million in 2020.

 The Algerian market holds tremendous potential for U.S. livestock and genetics.
-The U.S. and Algerian veterinary officials reached agreement on the certificates to export U.S. bovine embryos, hatching eggs and day-old chicks for chicken to Algeria.
-The U.S. and Algerian regulatory agencies have not yet reached an agreement on the certificates for bovine semen, dairy cattle or beef cattle.
+The U.S. and Algerian veterinary officials reached an agreement on the certificates to export U.S. bovine embryos, hatching eggs, and day-old chicks for chicken to Algeria.
+The U.S. and Algerian regulatory agencies have not yet reached an agreement on the certificates for bovine semen, dairy cattle, or beef cattle.
+Post also sees upside potential for U.S. pulses, dried fruits, and nuts.

 The agriculture sector is one of the priority sectors for the government in its efforts to diversify the economy and attract foreign and domestic investment outside the energy sector.
 The economic development plan of the new government elected in December 2019 focuses on reviving and diversifying the Algerian economy toward sustainable growth.
 The plan also proposes improvements in the business climate, development of strategic sectors, and promotion of exports while controlling imports.
-The agriculture sector remains one of the priority sectors for the government in its development strategy.